 4. I will not lose my cool while driving around in traffic

 On my way to the office, I got cut off by a car coming down the wrong side of the road.

 Then a woman, talking on the phone, glared at me with a ‘What the fuck do you want’ look because I honked at her to start moving her damn car … when the light turned green.

 Yet another car, swerved violently towards me because the occupants within it were celebrating their love for each other by playfully making out with each other – IN MOVING TRAFFIC!

 A moron driving an SUV caused a major traffic snarl because he muscled his car into the one free lane that was reserved for traffic coming from the opposite side.

 A bus hurtling down the road (mistaking it for a GrandPrix track, maybe) swatted me aside like I was an annoying dengue-causing mosquito.

 All this in a drive that was less than 10-km long.
 I’ll be f****ng damned if I don’t curse the shit out of these pathetic excuse for human turds that are driving around on Delhi roads!

 So, here’s to having a great and (un)eventful year.
-Now, if you’ll excuse me, I have to go and turn into a new leaf.
+Now, if you’ll excuse me, I have to go and turn over into a new leaf.

 Or maybe not!